- Posted by: Diana Pando

 Below are resource links to organization providing updates and recommendations that might during this difficult time:

-For birth workers
+For birth workers and families

 - Association of Maternal Child Health Programs (AMCHP) MCH Resources